rohanza/django-serializers/README.md

 whilst also being easy to override and customise.

-Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and individual fields being specified by declaring other, nested `Serializer` instances on the class.
+Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and optionally with a set of `Field` classes being declaring inside the `Serializer` class.

+The `Serializer` class itself also implements the `Field` interface, meaning we can represent serialization of nested instances in various different ways.

+Features:

-Arbitrary python objects are serialized using the general `Serializer` class, model instances and querysets may be serialized using the `ModelSerializer` class.
+* Supports serialization of arbitrary python objects using the `Serializer` class.
+* Supports serialization of models and querysets using `ModelSerializer`.
+* Supports serialization to the existing dumpdata format, using `DumpDataSerializer`.
+* Supports flat serialization, and nested serialization (to arbitrary depth), and handles recursive relationships.
+* Allows for both implicit fields, which are determined at the point of serialization, and explicit fields, which are declared on the serializer class.

-The declaration of the serialization structure is independant of the encoding eg. 'json', 'yaml', 'xml'. that is used to produce the final output.
-This is desirable, as it means you can declare the serialization structure, without being bound to a given output format.
+* The declaration of the serialization structure is handled independantly of the final encoding used (eg 'json', 'xml' etc…).
+This is desirable for eg. APIs which want to support a given dataset being output to a number of different formats.
+* Currently supports 'json', 'yaml', 'xml'.
+* Supports both ordered fields for readablity, and unordered fields for speed.
+* Supports both fields that corrospond to Django model fields, and fields that corrospond to other attributes, such as `get_absolute_url`.
+* Hooks throughout to allow for complete customization.
+Eg. Writing key names using javascript style camel casing.
+* Simple, clean API.
+* Comprehensive test suite.

+Still to do:

+* Add natural key support to DumpDataSerializer.
+* Add hooks to control which types of model field get serialized by default.  (eg base fields, m2m fields etc…)
+* Ensure DumpDataSerializer only serializes base fields, not inherited fields.
+(And vice-versa for ModelSerializer)
+* Add simple hooks for
+* Tests for non-numeric FKs, and FKs with a custom db implementation.
+* Tests for many2many FKs with a 'through' model.
+* Consider ordering by natural key dependancies for DumpDataSerializer.
-`django-serializers` intentionally does not address deserialization.
-Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope.
+* `django-serializers` currently does not address deserialization.
+Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope, until the serialization API has first been adequatly addressed.

-`django-serializers` also does not provide an API that is backwards compatible with the existing `dumpdata` serializers.
-This may happen at some point in the future.
+* `django-serializers` current does not provide an API that is backwards compatible with the existing `dumpdata` serializers.
+Need to consider if this is a requirement.
+Eg. would this be a replacement to the existing serializers, or an addition to them?
+* The base `Field` instances need to be copied on `Serializer` instatiation.
+Right now there's some shared state that needs to disappear.
+* dumpdata `xml` support is incomplete - needs to include the field types.
+This metadata needs to be stored by the serializer on the keys of it's output, and ignored by 'jsonn' and 'yaml'.
+* I'd like to add `nested.field` syntax to the `include`, `exclude` and `field` argument, to allow quick declarations of nested representations.
+* Add `nested.field` syntax to the `source` argument, to allow quick declarations of serializing nested elements into a flat output structure.

 Installation
 ============